Growth of the Old Swiss Confederacy: Political organization

 Initially, the Eidgenossenschaft was not united by one single pact, but rather by a whole set of overlapping pacts and separate bilateral treaties between various members, with only minimum liabilities.
 The parties generally agreed to preserve the peace in their territories, help each other in military endeavours, and defined some arbitration in case of disputes.
 The Sempacherbrief from 1393 was the first treaty uniting all eight cantons, and subsequently, a kind of federal diet, the Tagsatzung developed in the 15th century.
 The second unifying treaty later became the Stanser Verkommnis in 1481.

 The Tagsatzung typically met several times a year.
 Each canton delegated two representatives; typically this also included the associate states.
 Initially, the canton where the delegates met chaired the gathering, but in the 16th century, Zürich permanently assumed the chair (Vorort), and Baden became the sessional seat.

 The Tagsatzung dealt with all inter-cantonal affairs and also served as the final arbitral court to settle disputes between member states, or to decide on sanctions against dissenting members, as happened in the Old Zürich War.
 It also organized and oversaw the administration of the commons such as the County of Baden and the neighbouring Freiamt, the Thurgau, in the Rhine valley between Lake Constance and Chur, or those in the Ticino.
 The reeves for these commons were delegated for two years, each time by a different canton.

-Despite its informal character (there was no formal legal base describing its competencies), the Tagsatzung was an important instrument of the eight, later thirteen cantons to decide inter-cantonal matters.
-It also proved instrumental in the development of a sense of unity among these sometimes highly individual cantons.
-Slowly, they defined themselves as the Eidgenossenschaft and considered themselves less as thirteen separate states with only loose bonds between.
+Despite its informal character (there was no formal legal base describing its competencies), the Tagsatzung was an important instrument of the eight (and later thirteen) cantons to decide inter-cantonal matters.
+It also proved instrumental in the development of a sense of unity among these highly individual cantons.
+Slowly, they defined themselves as the Eidgenossenschaft, with shared identity, rather than as thirteen separate states with only loose bonds between them.